Leeton, New South Wales: Climate

-Leeton has a semi-arid climate (BSk), with hot dry summers and cool winters.
+Leeton has a cold semi-arid climate (BSk), with hot, dry summers and cool, partly cloudy winters.
 It features 137.7 clear days annually.

 Transport

 Leeton is approximately 450 km from Melbourne along the Newell, Goulburn Valley and Hume Highways and 550 km from Sydney along the Sturt and Hume Highways.
 There are daily flights leaving Narrandera Airport, operated by Regional Express.
 The airport is located near the shire boundary, approximately 20 km from the CBD.
 There are coach services to Sydney and Adelaide, leaving Leeton Coach Terminal in Gidgee Street daily.
 NSW TrainLink also operates coach services to Wagga Wagga connecting with XPT services to Sydney and Melbourne.
 An Xplorer service to Griffith calls at Leeton railway station on Wednesday and Saturday, with the return service to Sydney calling on Thursday and Sunday.

 Industry

 The processing of agricultural products comprises Leeton's largest industry.
-Ricegrowers Limited, operating as SunRice and CopRice, is by far Leeton's largest employer.
+SunRice is Leeton's largest employer.
 Its international headquarters are located in the town, as well a rice mill and manufacturing plants.
-Other major companies includes The Daily Juice Company, JSB Australia (as a subsidiary of JBS S.A.), Murrumbidgee Irrigation Limited, Pacific Fresh,Toorak Wines, Lillypilly Wines and Southern Central Engineering, as well as the Arnott's Group, located in Stanbridge and Southern Cotton, located in Whitton.
+Other major companies include The Daily Juice Company, JBS Australia (as a subsidiary of JBS S.A.), Murrumbidgee Irrigation Limited, Pacific Fresh,Toorak Wines, Lillypilly Wines and Southern Central Engineering, as well as the Arnott's Group, located in Stanbridge, and Southern Cotton, located in Whitton.

 The Vance Industrial Estate houses many smaller scale industrial companies.